A deterministic approach to Loewner-energy minimizers: The energy minimizers to a point (EMP) curves

 Now, if there are times $t_n \rightarrow T^-$ such that $|\arg(z_{t_n}) - \pi/2| > \epsilon$, then $\lambda$ must expel at least some $m(\pi/2-\epsilon) = m(\pi/2+\epsilon)>0$ amount of energy on each $[t_n,T]$ by the above, contradicting $\lim_{t \rightarrow T^-} \int_t^T \dot{\lambda}^2(s)ds =0$. \end{proof}

-Our main results about the Wang minimizers are in the following theorem.
+Our main results about the EMP curves are in the following theorem.
 We recall that the statement of $(i)$ is from Wang and is included because we provide an alternative, deterministic proof.